Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 This implementation guide was created jointly by **BETK** project representatives and the **Peppol Authority of Finland (State Treasury)**.

 For questions or updates, contact **State Treasury**: `peppol@valtiokonttori.fi`.
-The State Treasury will gather relevant industry representatives to the update process.
+The State Treasury will gather relevant industry representatives for the update process.

 ---